 Brands also need to make customers aware of these services.
 They may choose to incentivize these more environmentally-friendly services by making them the default at checkout.
-Such services can include slower delivery times, disposal for an older product, sustainable packaging options, return options and more.
+Such services can include slower delivery times, disposal for an older product, sustainable packaging materials, return options and more.

 Taking action to reach zero waste

 While not every organization is running to adopt green logistics strategies, the message from the market is clear: A company that tackles environmental issues in its supply chain will find that it pays to be green.
 This is increasingly important as businesses scale up their last mile logistics operations to cope with growing demand.